Worst Websites of the Year

 I can think of two reasons (other than it would violate the rule that a domain name should have something to do with your subject matter — WebPagesThatSuck.com should be about bad design; WebPagesThatDontSuck should be about…you get the point).

 I'm always puzzled — and a little bit scared by this question.
 After all, the domain is called "Web Pages That Suck" not "Web Pages That Don't Suck."
-The explanation is too long for this page.
-Read it here.

 Actually, I don't need to — for several reasons.
 Generally, sites mentioned receive a large number of visitors and most sites keep close watch on their web logs.
 Then we have scumball web design firms who contact these sites offering to "fix" the problems.
 Then we have some psychos who enjoy emailing the offending sites and informing them their site made WPTS.
 Some people forge emails, so let me say that I never send emails out of the blue or sign guestbooks.